GoogleCloudPlatform/analytics-componentized-patterns/retail/time-series/bqml-demand-forecasting/README.md

 After completing the notebook, you will know how to:

-* Pre-process data into the correct format needed to create an ARIMA demand forecasting model by using BigQuery ML.
+* Pre-process time series data into the correct format needed to create a demand forecasting model.
-* Train the ARIMA model in BigQuery ML.
+* Train the demand forecasting model in BigQuery ML.
 * Evaluate the model.
 * Make predictions about future demand using the model.
 * Create a dashboard to visualize the forecasted demand using Data Studio.